-Are you looking to support women owned products and businesses this holiday season?
+Are you looking to support women owned products and businesses this year?
 Us too!
-Check out a few of my favorites below—some of them local—while you work through your holiday shopping.
+Check out a few of my favorites below—some of them are even local!

 I absolutely love this.
 Over the years, I’ve kept personal pepper sprays in my purse—but I was always worried I would use it incorrectly and accidentally spray myself if I actually needed to use it.
 This alarm, however, is foolproof—and won’t leave your eyes burning.

 Instead, it’ll stun your would-be attacker’s eyes and make their ears ring.
 Y’all, this alarm is loud.
 You activate it by pulling the top part (the pin) off.
 This causes the alarm to blare while the light strobes.
 It comes in multiple colors and has a clip that you can secure to your purse, pocket or just carry the alarm in your hand.
 It’s a great gift or stocking stuffer for any woman in your life. // $29.95; discounts available if you purchase multiples

 Have a dispenser or need some new oils to try?
 Check out this local business that offers a wide variety of essential oils.
 Personally, I’m a fan of the Stress Away rollers.
 The scents just bring a wash of calm over you.
 This year, there’s also a collection called Purposefully Pink, designed to support those impacted by breast cancer.

 Based in McKinney, these skincare products literally come right from the ranch.
 Seriously.
 All of the products’ ingredients are grown and freshly harvested right there in Collin County.
 And there’s so much to choose from—body oils, scrubs, moisturizers, masks, you name it.
 Two moisturizers I highly recommend are the Watercress Hydration Cascade Gelee Moisturizer and the Kale Water Weightless Moisturizer.